Latest update: 14 March 2021

 Although I was unlucky, it doesn’t mean it’s impossible to spot turtles at Klein Curaçao.
 Definitely give it a try, because it is a fun day trip!
 Even without turtles. 😉

 Tip!
 You can rent a snorkel set in many places, but you often get quite old equipment.
 And, honestly, today’s snorkel masks are so good!
 If you plan to do a lot of snorkeling on vacation, a snorkel mask is an excellent investment.
-Buy it at Decathlon, for example.
+Buy it at Decathlon or Amazon, for example.

 Snorkeling with turtles at Playa Grandi